 To avoid technical surprises on exam day, we recommend that you tell your students to test their computers ahead of time.
 By visiting their Examity dashboard, test-takers will be able to automatically check if they are ready for their exam.
 They can also access our troubleshooting guide if they run into any problems.

 In addition, this is a great opportunity to remind students about Examity’s 24/7 technical support, in case they run into any issues before or during their exam.

 Communicate Exam Rules

 To minimize confusion on test day, we recommend informing test-takers of exam rules in advance.
 Is it an open-book exam?
 Are they allowed to use calculators?
 What about bathroom breaks?
 The more you can prepare your students ahead of time, the more acclimated they will feel on exam day.

 Another great resource to share is our tips for online test-taking success, which contains useful information as students prepare for their online exams.

 These recommendations will ensure a successful test-taking experience for your students.
-And, don’t forget that your account manager is always here to help.
-If you need any assistance setting up an exam, or have questions about the best ways to communicate with students, please reach out to your dedicated account manager for help.
+And, don’t forget that your client success manager is always here to help.
+If you need any assistance setting up an exam, or have questions about the best ways to communicate with students, please reach out to your dedicated client success manager for help.
 Together, we can make it easy to introduce online proctoring into your course.